jnozzi/cocoadev.com/SiteContent/General/MoreClocks.markdown

 http://regnault.luc.free.fr/openSource.html

-Where might we find [[MoreClocks]]?
+Where might we find General/MoreClocks?
 Here:
 http://regnault.luc.free.fr/MoreClocks_3.7.html

-%%BEGINENTRY%%

 This Wiki is not for your use as an advertising board.
-Don't spam it and then remove someone else's [[DeleteMe]].
+Don't spam it and then remove someone else's General/DeleteMe.

 The guy posted the source for many of his clocks....